-Most connectors are SC or ST style with LCs becoming more popular.
-Termination is by installing connectors directly on the ends of the fibers, primarily using adhesive or sometimes prepolished splice techniques.
-Testing is done by a source and meter, but every installer should have a flashlight type tracer to check fiber continuity and connection.
+Most connectors are SC or ST style with LCs becoming more popular on high speed networks.
+Termination is by installing connectors directly on the ends of the fibers, primarily using adhesive/polish, SOCs (splice-on connectors) or prepolished/splice techniques.
+Testing is done by a source and meter, but every installer should have a visual fault locator or tracer to check fiber continuity and connection.

-Unlike the outside plant technician, the premises cable installer (who is often also installing the power cable and Cat 5/6 for LANs too!) probably has an investment of less than $2,000 in tools and test equipment.
+Unlike the outside plant technician, the premises cable installer (who is often also installing the power cable and Cat 5/6 for LANs too!) probably has an small investment in tools and test equipment.

 There are thousands of cabling installers who do fiber optic work.
 They've found out it isn't "rocket science," and their small initial investment in training, tools and test equipment is rapidly paid back.

 Few installers do both outside plant and premises cabling.
 The companies that do are usually very large and often have separate divisions doing each with different personnel.
 Most contractors do nothing but premises cabling.

 Where to Get Training?